DNNCommunity/DNNDocs/content/getting-started/setup/upgrades/post-10.2.0-steps.md

 * Know the [suggested upgrade path](xref:setup-upgrades-suggested-upgrade-path) and take the necessary planning steps to make each of these upgrade steps for the best success.

-* Download the appropriate "Upgrade" ZIP package for your upgrade from [the official repository on GitHub](https://github.com/dnnsoftware/DNN.Platform/releases).
-The file can be found in the **Assets** section for the desired version release and will have a naming convention like **DNN_Platform_10.2.1_Upgrade.zip**.
+* Download the appropriate "Install" ZIP package for your upgrade from [the official repository on GitHub](https://github.com/dnnsoftware/DNN.Platform/releases).
+The file can be found in the **Assets** section for the desired version release and will have a naming convention like **DNN_Platform_10.3.2_Install.zip**.
+According to the new upgrade process, upgrade packages will no longer be required.

 * Know any changes to the minimum requirements for the desired version of DNN Platform and plan for implementation accordingly.